 The following PDFs take you through the different tax forms Edward Jones provides and points out specifics that may assist you and your tax professional with preparing your return.

-As an Edward Jones client, you can view and print your 1099s through Edward Jones Online Account Access.
+As an Edward Jones client, you can view and print your 1099s through Edward Jones Online Access.
 Simply click “Documents” after logging on.

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
 You should consult your attorney or qualified tax advisor regarding your situation.